berkeley-scf/tutorial-dask-future/python-ray.md

 ---
 layout: default
-title: Brief Notes on Parallel Processing Using Python's Ray Package
+title: Brief notes on parallel processing using the Ray package in Python
 ---

+# Brief notes on parallel processing using the Ray package in Python

 ## 1. Overview of Ray